Herm of Herakles and Hermes

 This marble sculpture is a Herm of Herakles and Hermes.
-A herma or herm, is a sculpture with a head, above a plain usually squared lower section.
+A herm, is a sculpture with a head, above a plain usually squared lower section.
 The form originated in Ancient Greece and was adopted by the Romans, and revived during the Renaissance in the forms of Term and Atlantes in architectural elements in classical buildings.

 This Herm is a janiform or double-headed herm of Herakles and Hermes.
 In ancient art, the double-headed herms were a common statue type.
-The combination of the two mythological and religious figures here, owed something to the personal inclinations of the person or community who commissioned it.
+The combination of the two mythological and religious figures owed something to the personal inclinations of the person or community who commissioned it.
 The presentation of two Roman gods as double herms was the most common use of this Herma genre.

 The bearded mature face is that of Herakles or Heracles who was a divine hero in Greek mythology and the son of Zeus.
 He was the greatest of the Greek heroes, a paragon of masculinity.
-In Rome he was known as Hercules, with whom the later Roman emperors, often identified themselves.
-The Romans adopted the Greek version of his life and works essentially unchanged, but added anecdotal detail of their own.
+In Rome, he was known as Hercules, with whom the later Roman emperors, often identified themselves.
+The Romans adopted the Greek version of his life and works essentially unchanged, but added the anecdotal detail of their own.

 The youthful face is that of Hermes who was an Olympian god in Greek religion and mythology.
 As the son of Zeus, he is considered a god of transitions.
 He is also portrayed as an emissary and messenger of the gods.
 In the Roman adaptation of the Greek pantheon, Hermes is identified with the Roman god Mercury, who, though inherited from the Etruscans, developed many similar characteristics such as being the patron of commerce.